Entry-Level Courses for Freshmen and Sophomores

 MATH 1105 - Finite Mathematics for the Life and Social Sciences

-Fall 2024.
+Spring 2027.
 3 credits.
 Student option grading.

-Prerequisite: three years of high school mathematics, including trigonometry and logarithms.
+Prerequisites: three years of high school mathematics, including trigonometry and logarithms.

 Introduction to linear algebra, probability, and Markov chains that develops the parts of the theory most relevant for applications.
-Specific topics include: equations of lines, the method of least squares, solutions of linear systems, matrices; basic concepts of probability, permutations, combinations, binomial distribution, mean and variance, and the normal approximation to the binomial distribution.
+Topics include: equations of lines, the method of least squares, solutions of linear systems, matrices; basic concepts of probability, permutations, combinations, binomial distribution, mean and variance, and the normal approximation to the binomial distribution.
 Examples from biology and the social sciences are used.

 MATH 1106 - Modeling with Calculus for the Life Sciences

-Spring 2025.
+Fall 2026, Spring 2027.
 4 credits.
 Student option grading.

-Prerequisite: three years of high school mathematics (including trigonometry and logarithms) or a precalculus course (e.g., MATH 1101).
+Prerequisites: three years of high school mathematics (including trigonometry and logarithms) or a precalculus course (e.g., MATH 1101).
 No prior knowledge of calculus is required.

+The goal of this course is to give students a strong basis in quantitative skills needed in the life and social sciences.
+We will focus on modeling using fundamental concepts from calculus developed in the course, including derivatives, integrals, and introductory differential equations.
+Examples from the life sciences are used throughout the course, including predator-prey populations.
+We will discuss mathematical models describing the evolution of these populations, analyze quantitative and qualitative properties to make predictions about these populations, and discuss assumptions and limitations of these models.
+Derivatives and integrals will be covered with a more applied focus than in MATH 1110 or a typical high school calculus course.
 Students who plan to take more than one semester of calculus should take MATH 1110 rather than MATH 1106.

-The goal of this course is to give students a strong basis in some quantitative skills needed in the life and social sciences.
-There will be an emphasis on modeling, using fundamental concepts from calculus developed in the course, including: derivatives, integrals, and introductory differential equations.
-Examples from the life sciences are used throughout the course.
-To give a concrete example, we will study predator-prey populations.
-We will write down mathematical models that describe the evolution of these populations, analyze both quantitative and qualitative properties to make predictions about the future of these populations, and discuss the assumptions and limitations of the models.

 MATH 1110 - Calculus I

-Summer 2024 (6-week), Fall 2024, Spring 2025.
+Fall 2026, Spring 2027.
 4 credits.
 Student option grading.

-Prerequisite: three years of high school mathematics (including trigonometry and logarithms) or a precalculus course (e.g., MATH 1101).
+Prerequisites: three years of high school mathematics (including trigonometry and logarithms) or a precalculus course (e.g., MATH 1101).

 MATH 1110 can serve as a one-semester introduction to calculus or as part of a two-semester sequence in which it is followed by MATH 1120.
 Topics include functions and graphs, limits and continuity, differentiation and integration of algebraic, trigonometric, inverse trig, logarithmic, and exponential functions; applications of differentiation, including graphing, max-min problems, tangent line approximation, implicit differentiation, and applications to the sciences; the mean value theorem; and antiderivatives, definite and indefinite integrals, the fundamental theorem of calculus, and the area under a curve.

 MATH 1120 - Calculus II

-Fall 2024, Spring 2025.
+Fall 2026, Spring 2027.
 4 credits.
 Student option grading.

-Prerequisite: MATH 1110, excellent performance in MATH 1106, or equivalent AP credit.
+Prerequisites: MATH 1110, excellent performance in MATH 1106, or equivalent AP credit.

 Focuses on integration: applications, including volumes and arc length; techniques of integration, approximate integration with error estimates, improper integrals, differential equations and their applications.
 Also covers infinite sequences and series: definition and tests for convergence, power series, Taylor series with remainder, and parametric equations.